jules2689/trudeau/docs/2020-04-20/trudeau.md

 [speaking french]

-[voice of interpreter] while the pandemic will prevent us from gathering and mourning together, a virtualvigil will be held on friday at 7:00 p.
+[voice of interpreter] while the pandemic will prevent us from gathering and mourning together, a virtualvigil will be held on Friday at 7:00 p.
 M. through the facebook group colchester supporting our community.
 It will be an opportunity to support the lives of these victims and be there for their families and their loved ones.
 I hope many of you will join with us on this occasion.
 As we seek to understand what happened yesterday, we must be there for each other.